field-matters/field-matters.github.io/README.md

 is a student-researcher at HSE University.
 Her research interests are in approaches to automatic speech, especially field speech, processing, as well as evaluating the quality of this processing.

 **Alena  Fenogenova** (SberDevices)
+is NLP Prototyping & Research Team Lead, Department of Experimental ML at SberDevices.

-**Vladislav Mikhailov** (SberDevices, HSE) is an R\&D NLP Engineer in the Department of Experimental ML at SberDevices and works as an invited lecturer in Big Data and IR School (HSE)
+**Vladislav Mikhailov** (SberDevices, HSE) is an R&D NLP Engineer in the Department of Experimental ML at SberDevices and works as an invited lecturer in Big Data and IR School (HSE)

 ## Workshop programme